 Unfortunately, there is no manual about how to conduct your search, but I do believe if there is a will there is a way.
 Take advantage of technology and do online inquiries or perhaps submit a sample of your DNA for lineage tracing.
 You also need to get out there and pound the pavement.
 Contact the adoption agency, the orphanage, the hospital you were born in.
 While you could consider hiring a private detective, they will never embody your passion.

-When I first walked into the orphanage I spent my first few month of life, I didn’t know if I could handle the sea of emotions.
+When I first walked into the orphanage I spent my first few months of life before I was an adoptee, I didn’t know if I could handle the sea of emotions.
 But I returned, again and again, in hopes of learning details about my adoption.
 Such information was not given freely.
-I didn’t speak the language and had to resort on others to translate, not only my words, but my feelings.
+I didn’t speak the language and had to resort to others to translate, not only my words but my feelings.

 Have confidence in your choices even if that includes deciding to pause or stop altogether, because just starting a search may be all you need to heal.
 Know that if you decide not to search, that is okay too.
 We all relate to our adoption experiences differently.

-While some believe I didn’t have a story book ending to my search, I don’t regret one ounce of effort I put into it.
+While some believe I didn’t have a storybook ending to my search as an adoptee, I don’t regret one ounce of effort I put into it.
 I learned an important lesson about want and need.
 I wanted to find my birth mother, but what I needed was the journey of searching for her.
 You may not find the person you’re looking for, but you will find something.
 And that something may just be a clearer understanding of who you are.